SFC /scannow Not Working Windows 11? Here’s What to Do

 Run CHKDSK to Check the Disk:

-Type this command and press Enter: chkdsk C: /f /r
+Carefully type the command and then type Enter: chkdsk C: /f /r.

-This process might take a while but is essential to rule out physical or file system damage.
+This process may take some time, but it is essential to rule out physical or file system damage.👉 Read our relevant guide on how to run CHKDSK from Boot in Windows 11.

 Frequently Asked Questions

 Q1.
-Can I stop the SFC scan once it starts?
+Can I pause the SFC scan once it starts?

-It’s best not to interrupt the SFC scan, as stopping it midway can leave your system in an inconsistent state.
-If needed, you can cancel it by closing the Command Prompt, but only do this if the system is unresponsive.
+It is not good to pause the SFC scan, since leaving it in an inconsistent state, between scan and check, may result in leaving your system in an inconsistent state.
+Should you need it?
+You may cancel it by shutting down the Command Prompt, only in case the machine is unresponsive.

 Q2.
 Why does SFC /scannow say it found issues but fixed none?